-Employees of VMware or its subsidiaries in the United States as of the date of the commencement of this Offer to Exchange who hold EMC Options or EMC Restricted Stock and who continue to be employees of VMware or its subsidiaries in the United States through the expiration of this Offer and through the Grant Date are eligible to participate in this Offer.
+Employees of VMware or its subsidiaries in the United States as of the date of this Prospectus-Offer to Exchange who hold EMC Options or EMC Restricted Stock and who continue to be employees of VMware or its subsidiaries in the United States through the expiration of this Offer and through the Grant Date are eligible to participate in this Offer.
 See "The Exchange Offer-Terms of the Exchange Offer."